Our COVID-19 Response

 Complete Community Care Clients

-Dezzilee, our Complete Community Care Manager, in March went door to door to all our clients distributing health information about the Coronavirus.
+In March, Dezzilee, our Complete Community Care Manager, went door to door to all our clients distributing health information about the Coronavirus.
 Our Complete Community Care clients are the most vulnerable in the community.
 He has ensured that they have enough food, hygiene products and their medicines to last the month.
 Many of our Complete Community Care clients suffer from social isolation.
 In order to mitigate the psychological impact of their social isolation, we have distributed radios to some of our most vulnerable clients.
 Thankfully, they now have access to government news stations and can get up to date information on the coronavirus in Tanzania.
 Moreover, he has distributed a health information phone number that clients can text in case of an emergency.

 Rest assured, our clients are not alone.
 As always, our community staff are heroes and are dedicated to ensure our beneficiaries are receiving the care they need.